 Why Share Passwords In The First Place?

 Common sense should tell us that sharing passwords with anybody outside our home is a bad idea.
 So why is password sharing such a regular occurrence in the workplace?
 For many workers, password sharing is done with teammates in order to easily collaborate on projects.
 Some workers even report that password sharing is expected due to company policy.
-Given that password hygiene is already lacking in many offices, “sharing” a password isn’t difficult at all.
+Given that password, hygiene is already lacking in many offices, “sharing” a password isn’t difficult at all.
 In the average office, it’s commonplace to see an employee’s computer bearing a sticky note with the user’s password.
-Many workers resort to writing their passwords in a book or planner, or placing them in an unsecure computer document.
+Many workers resort to writing their passwords in a book or planner or placing them in an unsecured computer document or Modern document management software.
 And with many people using insecure passwords across numerous platforms, password sharing in the office can quickly become a recipe for disaster.

 How Password Managers Can Help Your Business